satyam-52/Covid-19-Vaccine-Tracker-Android-App/README.md

 This project was made to help the people get details of any covid-19 vaccination center.
 It gets the data from Co-Win Public APIs.
 I have also added a custom script which will email the user if their is any vaccine available in his area.
 The script fetch data from the server in every 6 seconds and if it finds any available spots it sends a email to the user with all the details.
 For sending emails, it uses emailjs-com javascript library.

+## I've compiled the code and build an android application using ionic and capacitor.
+To get the application go to : android > app > release > Covid-19 Vaccine Tracker.apk.
+Hope you find it useful!

 ## If anyone finds any new cool features that I can add feel free to start a pull request. 😄

 ## Available Scripts